 - Does this tool let me send email campaigns to engage my audience?

 - Can this tool support 1,000 or even 10,000 attendees?

 - Can I connect sponsors with event attendees through this tool?

 - Does this tool allow me to host Q&As for each presentation?

 Developing your goals and preliminary project scope helps you frame your event and gain management buy-in.
-If your organization already supports the event, your goals and project scope will help you move into the next planning stages.
+If your organization already supports the event, your goals and project scope will help you move into the next event planning stages.

 According to Inc Magazine, in 2019, less than 1% of all event bookings were virtual.
-In stark contrast, since mid-March of 2020, the percentage of virtual event bookings has soared to 87%.
+In stark contrast, since mid-March of 2020, the percentage of virtual event bookings soared to 87%.

 But before that, you should design an ideal speaker profile to help you filter out speaker requests and choose those who align with your event goals.